 - Wright, S. When Someone You Love Has Dementia.

 Sink, K., et al. Moderate Alcohol Intake Is Associated With Nearly 40% Lower Risk of Dementia.
 Paper at Alzheimer’s Assn Int Conf., Vienna, Aust.
 Also Fauber, J. Study shows alcohol might reduce risk of Alzheimer’s, J Sent

 This site is informational only.
-Thus, it gives no opinion on the finding that alcohol lowers dementia risk.
+Thus, it gives no advice on the finding that alcohol lowers dementia risk.